How to Eat the Word of God

-How do we exercise, or use, our spirit?
-We exercise by prayer.
-Just as we exercise our feet by walking, we exercise our spirit by praying.
+For the Bible to become the food that fills our inner hunger and gives us life, we must exercise our spirit to contact the Spirit in the Word.
+So how do we exercise, or use, our spirit?
+Just as we exercise our feet by walking, we can exercise our spirit by praying.

 The Spirit, the Word, prayer, and our spirit

-Exercising our spirit, our eating organ, by praying is the way we eat the Word of God.
-Ephesians 6:17-18 puts the Spirit, the Word, prayer, and our spirit together:
+In Ephesians 6:17-18 the apostle Paul puts the Spirit, the Word, prayer, and our spirit together:

 “And receive the helmet of salvation and the sword of the Spirit, which Spirit is the word of God, by means of all prayer and petition, praying at every time in spirit.”

-To eat the Word of God by exercising our spirit by prayer, it helps to pray aloud.
-It isn’t that God can’t hear silent prayers, but praying aloud helps us to exercise our spirit more strongly, focus on the Word, and be less distracted by thoughts in our mind.
+It helps to pray out loud.
+It isn’t that God doesn’t hear our silent prayers, but praying audibly helps us exercise our spirit more strongly, focus on the Word, and be less distracted by our thoughts.

 “In Him was life, and the life was the light of men.”